Considering a trek to see the famous Leaning Tower of Pisa? And wondering why the Leaning Tower leans?

 Click here for my complete guide to all of Pisa’s must see sites.
 If you want to know how to climb the Leaning Tower or get visitor information for the other Field of Miracles sites, click here for my guide with tips and everything you need to know before visiting Pisa.

+I hope you’ve enjoy my story about the Leaning Tower and why it leans.
 You may enjoy these other Tuscany travel guides

 If you liked it, pin it for later.